Introduction to Helmi with Qiskit¶

 from iqm.qiskit_iqm.iqm_transpilation import optimize_single_qubit_gates

-from qiskit import QuantumCircuit, QuantumRegister, execute, transpile
+from qiskit import QuantumCircuit, QuantumRegister, transpile

 from qiskit.visualization import plot_histogram